June 26 - August 10 - School office closed through summer

 PPS will be changing school start and end times at a number of schools, including Woodstock.
-As of the start of school in fall 2017, we will start at 8:00 and release at 2:15 p.m.
+As of the start of school in fall 2018, we will start at 8:15 and release at 2:30 p.m.
 This minor adjustment is part of a district-wide alignment of schedules.
 Please take note of this change.
+The schedule alignment allows for more efficient bus transportation, makes it easier to schedule substitute and itinerant teachers, provides more consistency in instructional time and allows for better use of teachers’ professional development time.

 I would like to remind you of some important events and updates for the the fall.